sheffler/nlip_agents/README.md

 # NLIP Agents

-This project provides a simple framework for building Agents that speak NLIP protocol.
+This project provides a light framework for building Agents that speak NLIP protocol and for building Agent-to-Agent networks on top of NLIP.

 Features: